June 2021 Cork Lower Harbour Main Drainage Project Update

 Works are continuing at the pumping station sites at Old Town Hall, Cork Dockyard and intermittently at Station Carpark, Rushbrooke Hotel and Dock Cottages.
 These work areas are completely fenced off and monitored by works personnel.

-Works to install emergency overflow pipes at Station Car Park, Rushbrooke and Dock Cottages Pumping Stations are now substantially complete.
+Works to install emergency overflow pipes at Station Car Park, Rushbrooke, Dock Cottages and Cork Dockyard Pumping Stations are now substantially complete.

-The emergency overflow pipe at Cork Dockyard is currently under construction.
+The emergency overflow pipe at Old Town Hall is currently under construction.

 The work is being carried out by a specialist subcontractor and includes the use of a pontoon barge.